jloe2911/ExplainableDrugRepurposing/README.md

 ### Quick Tour

 * TrainGNN.ipynb : Takes as input ```drkg.tsv``` and outputs a trained Graph Neural Network (can be either GCN, GraphSAGE or GAT) to ```Output/GNNModels```.
-* ExplainabilityUseCase.ipynb : Takes as input a model and its precitions, and returns a small subgraph of the input graph that contains the most important nodes that were most influential for the prediction(s) using Integrated Gradients and Saliency Maps.
+* ExplainabilityUseCase.ipynb : Takes as input a model and its precitions, and returns a dictionary (for a specific use case) containing the most important nodes that were most influential for the prediction(s) using Integrated Gradients and Saliency Maps.
+* PlotSubgraph.ipynb : Plots the explanatory subgraph.